oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 It is possible to configure and use external certificates to secure an Oracle NoSQL cluster.
 We will provide details on it in the section **Other topics to explore**.
 In the examples in this repository, we will use the default configuration, which uses a self-signed certificate.

-The code in this repository was used in **Getting started with an Oracle NoSQL** workshops showcased in NoSQL events around the World.
+The code in this repository was used in **Getting started with an Oracle NoSQL** workshops showcased in NoSQL events around the world.

 To learn more about the **Oracle NoSQL Concepts**, we recommend reading this documentation:
 - https://docs.oracle.com/en/database/other-databases/nosql-database/22.2/concepts/index.html

-For those of you that prefer a fully serverless managed service - learn more **Oracle NoSQL Database Cloud Service** [here](https://www.oracle.com/database/nosql/)
+For those of you that prefer a fully serverless managed service - learn more **Oracle NoSQL Database Cloud Service** [here.](https://www.oracle.com/database/nosql/)

 ## Quick prototyping with Oracle NoSQL Database